denismr/SymmetricPCVT/README.md

 ![Example of FOV](images/example.PNG)

 LOS asks for two points and answers if they can see each other.
 It also asks for a callback function that answers if a given position blocks line of sight.
-One final optional parameter is a callback function that is called for each point within the line of sight.
+One final optional parameter is a callback function that is called for each point within the line of sight (useful for tracing the path of projectiles).
 See `C++/SPCVT.h` for more information.

 ## Cautions in the use